 3. If your renal artery stenosis is severe, not improving with medication, or found to be caused by fibromuscular dysplasia, your doctor may recommend surgical intervention:

 - Angioplasty (with or without stenting) opens up blocked renal arteries by flattening plaque build up against the artery walls.

 - Endarterectomy removes the lining of renal arteries.

 Preventing Renal Artery Stenosis

 You may be able to prevent renal artery stenosis by controlling the risk factors that contribute to plaque buildup in your renal arteries.
 Following a heart-healthy lifestyle, including getting plenty of exercise, can reduce your risk of developing the condition.

 At Dignity Health, our focus is on treating the whole person, not just the condition.
-Take our free heart health assessment and talk to your doctor about how you can maintain or improve your heart health.
+Talk to your doctor about how you can maintain or improve your heart health.